tomfoot1310hhhh/Navigation/DynamicPro.md

 $max_{s}\|V_{k+1}(s)-V^{*}(s)\|\leq \gamma_s \|V_{k}(s)-V^{*}(s)\|$

-We will try to prove this statement:
+Here is the  proofing to this statement:

+With the Bellman Backup notation denoted by $\mathcal{T}$,